ponylang/ponylang-website/content/sponsors/index.md

 ## Travis CI

-[Travis CI](https://travis-ci.org/) runs our continuous integration tests on both Linux and MacOS.
+[Travis CI](https://travis-ci.org/) runs our continuous integration tests on MacOS.
 They support a ton of open source projects.
 Great project.

 ## Whitequark